learningequality/kolibri-docs/docs/tutorials/rpi.rst

 An offline Raspberry Pi server
 ==============================

-This guide shows you how to configure a Raspberry Pi as a local WIFI hotspot serving Kolibri.
+This guide shows you how to configure a Raspberry Pi as a local Wi-Fi hotspot serving Kolibri.

 There are several varieties of operating systems for Raspberry Pi.
 This guide is intended for and tested on `Raspian <https://www.raspberrypi.org/>`__, the most popular choice of OS, based on Debian.